How We Started

-Another notable book co-edited by Adolphe is St. Paul, the Natural Law and Contemporary Legal Theory (Lexington: 2012), which is co-edited with Dr. Robert Fastiggi.
+Another notable book is St. Paul, the Natural Law and Contemporary Legal Theory (Lexington: 2012), which is co-edited with Dr. Robert Fastiggi.
 It is the outcome document of a speaking series between theologians from Sacred Heart Major Seminary and AMSL law professors.
-Held during the “Year of St. Paul”, declared by Pope Benedict XVI.
-The book responds to a specific request to AMSL President and Dean, Bernard Dobranski, for a conference on the natural law.
+Held during the “Year of St. Paul,” declared as such by Pope Benedict XVI, the book responds to a specific request to AMSL President and Dean, Bernard Dobranski, for a conference on the natural law.
 That request had been made some years earlier by Pope Benedict in his capacity as Cardinal Joseph Ratzinger, Prefect of the Congregation for the Doctrine of Faith.

 She began her legal career clerking with the Court of Appeal and Queens Bench in Calgary, Alberta, and the law firm Bennett Jones Verchere, then prosecuted criminal cases for the Alberta Crown Prosecutor’s Office, and later worked as a legal consultant to a law firm in Rome, and to non-governmental organizations lobbying at United Nations’ conferences, before participating as a member of various delegations of the Holy See at international meetings.

 Michael Arthur Vacca

 Michael Arthur Vacca, a devotee of the Sacred Heart of Jesus, is a licensed attorney in Michigan and holds a B.A. in Political Philosophy and English Literature from Hillsdale College in Hillsdale, MI.
 He holds a Juris Doctorate from Ave Maria School of Law in Naples, Florida.
 He has a certification in Catholic Healthcare Ethics from Catholic Distance University and the National Catholic Bioethics Center, and is a certified spiritual director.
 From 2010-2012, Michael served as a legal advisor for the Holy See’s Pontifical Council for the Family in Rome, Italy, wherein he advocated for the defense of human life, religious freedom, and the natural family on the international, regional, and national level.
 Michael is a widely publicized legal scholar that has written on the natural moral law, human life, natural marriage, religious freedom, and bioethics issues.
 Michael serves as the Director of Ministry, Bioethics, and Membership Experience for Christ Medicus Foundation CURO.
 He is blessed to be married to his best friend Sarah.